 It is important to consider the longevity of a system before installing it.
 On average, AC units have a longer life span than heat pumps.
 Note that this disparity in longevity is influenced by the fact that heat pumps work all year long.
 They provide heating during cold seasons and cooling during warm seasons.
 On the other hand, air conditioners are only used during hot seasons for cooling and are rarely or never used during winter.

 If you wish to purchase a long-lasting air conditioner, we recommend the Daikin Class Emura Air conditioner.
 They have been proven to work perfectly and under highly demanding conditions for longer with little likelihood of a breakdown.

 5. Maintenance costs of the system.

-The maintenance cost of a heat pump and an air conditioner are relatively similar.
+The maintenance cost of a heat pump and an air conditioner is relatively similar.
 It is recommended that servicing should be done at least once or twice a year.
 During service, all system components should be checked and cleaned thoroughly to avert any pending structural damages.
 The refrigerant levels should be checked and d any loose part tightened.
-When making a decision on which system to install, then maintenance cost should have little influence to your decision.
+When deciding on which system to install, the maintenance cost should have little influence on your decision.

 6. Consult an expert.

-In conclusion, the fact that both products have stood the test of time in the global market is enough proof that they both play vital roles in the cooling and heating homes.
+In conclusion, the fact that both products have stood the test of time in the global market is enough proof that they both play vital roles in cooling and heating homes.
 The strengths of heat pumps and air conditions lie in what makes them different from each other.
-In this case, when making a choice between the two, put more thought on your needs and budgets, rather that which of the two is better than the other.
+In this case, when choosing between the two, put more thought into your needs and budgets, rather than which of the two is better than the other.